Microsoft to buy Yammer for $1.2 billion

 Talk of a deal had circulated earlier this month, but the two companies only confirmed an agreement on Monday.

 Four-year-old Yammer, which has 5 million users of its private, in-company social networks, helps companies' internal communications and collaboration by allowing employees to form groups and interact with each other freely.
-Companies such as Ford Motor Co, Supervalu and Deloitte are customers.
+Companies such as Ford Motor Co (F.N), Supervalu (SVU.N) and Deloitte are customers.

 The 400-employee firm will keep its headquarters in San Francisco but will become part of Microsoft's Office unit under Kurt DelBene in Seattle.
 Yammer will still be led by current CEO David Sacks, a former PayPal executive.